-Municipal bonds – or the debt issued by states, cities, and counties to fund projects – fall into several categories.
-The most important kinds to know are general obligation bonds and revenue bonds.
+Municipal bonds - or the debt issued by states, cities, and counties to fund projects – fall into several categories.
+The most important types to know are general obligation bonds and revenue bonds.
 The key difference between these two types of muni bonds is the source of the revenue used to make interest and principal payments.

 What are General Obligation Bonds?

 General obligation bonds, also called GOs, are bonds that are backed by the “full faith and credit” of the issuer, with no specific project identified as the source of funds.
 In other words, the issuer can make interest and principal payments using any source of revenue, such as tax revenues, fees, or the issuance of new securities, and if it encounters fiscal difficulty it can raise taxes to offset the shortfall.
 GOs are therefore seen as being relatively safe, and default are rare.
 After all, an entire government is less likely to face serious financial difficulty than a specific project.
 Investors can buy general obligation bonds directly, but there are also a number of mutual funds that specialize in general obligation securities.

 Learn more: How risky are municipal bonds?